Profile Photo

 12. 🏅 Computer Aided Design Award (2015)

-I thoroughly enjoyed this class, which combined diagram and specification replication with 2D/3D design and hands-on competitions involving 3D-printed cars and boats using AutoCAD.
+I thoroughly enjoyed this class, which combined diagram and specification replication with 2D/3D design and hands-on competitions involving 3D printed cars and boats using AutoCAD.
 Through the coursework and races, I developed strong skills in both 2D and 3D modeling and deepened my understanding of the 3D printing process.
 I was honored with an award for outstanding performance in both design assignments and competition results, which significantly enhanced my engineering creativity and technical precision.

 13. 🏅 Pre-AP Calculus Award (2015)